bryanpow/sample/README.md

 # sample My name is Bryan Ramos.
 Im from New York.
 My parents are from the Dominican Republic.
-Im Muslim.
+Im Muslim.ls